132314/ch-re-169870MichelleRincon/SRS/README.md

   * Subprocess 1: First, collect general customer information (for example, Name, RFC, Contact Phone, credit burean, etc.).
 Second, Create Id per customer, this need to be unique because is a number of identification.
 Third, define a credit limit, It's 300,000 Mexican pesos per Customer, but this information can change.

+  Then, the client already created has to select a product, which is previously created in subprocess 2:

+ * Subprocess 2: First, collect general information (For example, Name, Price per kilo and price per piece).
+Finally, create Id per product.

+ After, the customer makes the purchases and *creates an invoice*.
+Once the invoices were created, they are *received* by the accounting assistant who is in charge of *capturing* each of the invoices in the system, subprocess 3.

+ * Subprocess 3: first, the id of the client is captured, second, the id of the product is captured, third, the id of the invoice is captured and finally, total payment is captured.

+ Before being captured, the assistant checks if the purchase is within the client's credit limit (the limit may be 300,000 Mexican pesos, but may change).
+If it is within the limit, the invoice can be entered into the system, if not, a warning message is sent to the client and once this has been received, the invoice will not be entered into the system.

+ The process continues until the last day of the month arrives, that day the accounting assistant sends a final report by client to the main accountant, at this moment the invoice has been *completed*.

+Finally, after the main accountant receives the final report, hacienda receives the monthly tax payment.